-- 2010 present: PI and Project Director for Value of Computational Thinking Across Grade Levels, DIMACS, funded by the National Science Foundation - 2010 present: coPI and Project Director for Interdisciplinary Mathematics and Biology, at DIMACS, funded by the National Science Foundation - 2009 present: Education Director for CCICADA, the funded Homeland Security Center of Excellence at Rutgers University. - 2009 present: Rutgers Mathematics Department MSP grant for Middle School Teachers. - 2006 present: Manager of the Bio-Math Connection Project work with DIMACS, Rutgers University, funded by the National Science Foundation - 2009 present: Mentoring of REU students during the summer and beyond, two in 2009 and three in 2010. - 2007 present: Teaching for the Mathematics Department: Math 103 Math for Liberal Arts, Math 104 Combinatorics and Probability, Math 436 History of Mathematics - 2007 present: Online course development, and teaching for Rutgers Online Math 105.
+- 2012 present: PI and Project Director of Planning for a Sustainable Future, at DIMACS, funded by the National Science Foundation - 2010 present: PI and Project Director for Value of Computational Thinking Across Grade Levels, DIMACS, funded by the National Science Foundation - 2009 present: coPI and Project Director for Interdisciplinary Mathematics and Biology, at DIMACS, funded by the National Science Foundation 2009 present: Education and Outreach Director for CCICADA, the multimillion dollar funded Homeland Security Center of Excellence at Rutgers University. - 2009 2013: Rutgers Mathematics Department MSP grant for Middle School Teachers. - 2006 2010 Manager of the Bio-Math Connection Project work with DIMACS, Rutgers University, funded by the National Science Foundation - 2009 2011: Mentoring of REU students during the summer and beyond, two in 2009, three in 2010, and one in 20122... - 2007 present: Teaching for the Mathematics Department: Currently Math 436 History of Mathematics - 2007 present: Online course development, and teaching for Rutgers Online Calculus for Business Majors, previously Finite Math also.